chriskrycho/v5.chriskrycho.com/site/journal/2020/Private Chat and DMs Are Good Actually.md

 [linkedin]: https://www.linkedin.com

 Beyond that, I think we simply have to acknowledge that the challenge of getting the right degree of public-vs.-private is an “unsolved problem”—and that it’s a problem which is not amenable to technical solutions.
 The fundamental challenges are in human nature: both our tendency to manipulate systems to our own good, and our inability to judge these questions perfectly.

+Finally, watch out for people weaponizing these dynamics: “Why wasn’t this handled privately?” and “Shouldn’t we be having this conversation in public?” are legitimate questions at times, but I have also seen people use them to manipulate instead.
+In particular, be wary of individuals who push loudly for decisions to be made in public, but themselves regularly use private channels for decision-making.
+That move is just abusing the stated norm for their own power and advantage.
+If you have the institutional clout, confront it directly when you see it happen.
+If you don’t have the clout to pull that off, try to raise it with someone who does.
+If it’s a pattern with multiple leaders around you, such that you don’t have anyone to raise it with safely, find another team as quickly as you can.

 ## Conclusion